-In a nutshell: Have an ice-cold bevvy on hand for watching the footie with a separate fridge to store your beers
+In a nutshell: Have an ice-cold bevvy on hand for watching the footy with a separate fridge to store your beers

-Planning on having the lads around for the football?
-Or maybe you’re just tired of your other half’s beer cans filling up the bottom shelf of your fridge every weekend.
+Planning on having the lads round for the new football season, or hoping to take advantage of the warm weather with a family barbecue?
+Maybe you’re just tired of your other half’s beer cans filling up the bottom shelf of your fridge every weekend.

-Whether you’re an armchair fan or prefer to pretend the footie isn’t on at all, have a stash of beers at the ready and avoid fights over storage with a beer fridge.
+Whether you’re an armchair fan or prefer to pretend the footy isn’t on at all, you can have a stash of drinks at the ready with a beer fridge.

 These mini fridges fit perfectly under a kitchen counter or out of sight in the garage, and keep your drinks nice and chilled.
 But there are a few things to consider before buying one:

 - What will you be keeping in it?
-A beer fridge is only designed to store cans of drinks – so you can’t put food in it
+A beer fridge is only designed to store cans – so you can’t put food in it

-- That also means the fridge will be the same temperature throughout – perfect for storing beer but not so good for wine
+- The fridge will be the same temperature throughout – perfect for storing beer but not so good for wine

-- How much beer do you want to store?
-These fridges are smallish and designed to sit on worktops – you won’t get many more than 40 cans of beer in one
+- How many cans?
+These fridges are designed to sit on worktops and can’t hold more than 40 cans

 - Want to put your beer fridge in the garage?
 Some models can’t be kept outside

-In a nutshell: More of a wine connoisseur?
-Try a designated wine cooler to keep your drinks at optimum temperature
+In a nutshell: Fancy a posh summer picnic?
+Try a designated wine cooler to keep your vino in perfect nick

-These fridges are specially designed to keep your wine in the best possible condition – whether you’re supping Pinot Grigio, Malbec or Prosecco.
+These fridges are specially designed to keep your wine in the best possible condition – whether you’re supping a glass on an ad hoc garden picnic, or hosting friends for a summer barbecue.
 They’re not for food or beer.

 Wine coolers come in all shapes and sizes, with plenty of features depending on the type of wine you like to drink.
 You can buy coolers solely for storing one type, or go for one that holds red, white and champagne.